madhunadhgurram/Decoding_the_Language_of_Hands/README.md

 YOLO (You Only Look Once) – Used for real-time hand detection in sign language.
 (Unlike other algorithms, YOLO processes an image in a single neural network pass, making it fast.)
 MediaPipe by Google – Real-time hand tracking and gesture recognition.
 (It is used to Capture video input using OpenCV and converts detected signs into text & speech output.)

+### Difficulties faced ??
+> While implementing the model using the YOLOv3 algorithm, we faced major challenges with localization, as it sometimes produced inaccurate bounding boxes for closely placed or irregularly shaped gestures.

+> Translating sign language into spoken or written language was challenging due to complex linguistic rules, and achieving real-time recognition with low latency was essential for making the application practically usable — we used Googletrans for language translation.

 ### 🔹Working Demonstration of the Project :-
 ---